Menu Success with Australian beef & lamb

 What we do…

-At MLA our goal is to help food professionals in America achieve success with Australian beef and lamb.
-It starts with educating chefs, retailers and the food community at large about Australia’s unique pasture-based production practices and how all those family farms contribute to our place in the dynamic global protein supply chain.
+At True Aussie, our goal is to help food professionals in America achieve success with Australian beef and lamb.
+It starts with educating chefs and the food community at large about Australia’s unique pasture-based production practices and how all those family farms contribute to our place in the dynamic global protein supply chain.
 We also get directly involved with culinary support, through product development and menu ideation.
 When Aussie meat hits the menu or the meat case, we are there with customized marketing support from resource support to full creative activations.
 All the while, our social media and consumer outreach help build a hunger for Aussie grassfed beef and lamb.
-Cattle, sheep and goat rancher levies fund MLA’s work, along with funding from the processing sector and, in the research area, through Australian government matching funds.

 As the popularity grassfed beef and lamb continues to grow throughout North America, Australian meat products stand out for their quality and flavor.

 North American customers have made us an important part of their businesses for years.
 As tastes and the need for greater variety continue to evolve, Australian beef and lamb is poised to meet the demand with an extensive range of cuts and product lines, all raised and processed to some of the strictest standards on earth.

 Australia's beef and lamb industry also caters to the needs of different cultures, and many Australian packers produce Halal products guaranteed to adhere to Islamic law.
 Whether you require restaurant-ready or retail cuts ideally suited to your operation, the Australian beef and lamb industry has the right product to help your business prosper.

 Australia has been exporting meat for over a century and currently services customers in more than 120 counties worldwide.
 The focus of the Australian beef and lamb industries is firmly on exporting, which means our production and packaging systems have been built to the exacting standards for safety, quality and traceability of the United States as well as the EU, Middle East and Japan.